yaober/spacer_readme/docs/source/build_model.rst

 Full User Manual
 ================

-This guide provides a minimal example to run **SPACER** with your own spatial transcriptomics dataset.
+This guide provides a minimal example to run spacer with your own spatial transcriptomics dataset.

 Please run these examples interactively in a Jupyter Notebook: